kenatiod/MUT/Understanding Machine Understanding.md

 They have also started to imagine a future in which the MUTT is not just a one-time evaluation but an ongoing, iterative process in which human and AI evaluators work together to continuously assess and improve the performance of AI systems.
 In this vision, evaluation becomes not just a means of assessing AI capabilities but a key driver of AI development itself.

-{Insert diagram of the proposed future directions for AI evaluation, including open-ended, multi-dimensional benchmarks.}
+{ Insert diagram of the proposed future directions for AI evaluation, including open-ended, multi-dimensional benchmarks }

 ### I.7 -- Wither goeth thou?